biicode/docs/reference/layouts.rst

 |         |   	|       |-- message.c
 |         |     |       |-- message.h

-As you see, the hive contains a collections of folders, we will go through each of them:
+As you can see, the hive contains a collection of folders.
+We will go through each one of them:

-* **bii**: I has a similar structure to workspace bii folder described before in :ref:`workspace_bii`.
-It also contains some extra files:
+* **bii**: It has a similar structure to the :ref:`workspace folder <workspace_bii>`.
+It also contains some additional files:

 	* **.hive.db**: It contains all your hive information
 	* **dependencies.bii**: Optional file.
 Allows you to set extra dependencies for yor project such as licese files.
-You can read about it :ref:`dependencies_bii`.
+You can read about it :ref:`this section <dependencies_bii>`.
 	* **virtual.bii**: Optional file.
 Used to configure `virtual resources <http://docs.biicode.com/en/latest/advanced-features.html?highlight=cpp_rules#virtual-resources>`_
 * **bin**: When you build your project, if there are any generated executables, they will be placed here.
 You can safely delete it's contents
 * **build**: Contains build files such as make scripts and compiled objects.
 You can safely delete it's contents